jillesvangurp/kt-search/README.md

 Whether it is practical or not, you can use this client in Spring servers, Ktor servers, AWS lambda functions, node-js servers, web applications running in a browser, or native applications running on IOS and Android.
 I expect, people will mostly stick to using servers on the JVM, at least short term.
 But I have some uses in mind for building small dashboard UIs as web applications as well.
 Let me know what you do with this!

-Es-kotlin-client, aka. kt-search 1.0 lives on as the legacy-client module in this library and shares several of the other modules (e.g. the search dsls).
+Es-kotlin-client, aka. kt-search 1.0 lives on as the legacy-client module in this library and shares several of the other modules (e.g. `search-dsls`).
 So, you may use this as a migration path to the multi-platform client.
 But in terms of how you use the client, the transition from the legacy client to this should be pretty straight-forward.